-Mapping of ecosystems and vegetation types is important for environmental planning and resource management, but producing accurate, high-resolution maps is a challenge due mosaic and heterogeneous environments.
+Mapping of ecosystems and vegetation types is important for environmental planning and resource management, but producing accurate, high-resolution maps is a challenge due to mosaic and heterogeneous environments.

 In the second case, they gathered GBIF-mediated vegetation survey data for New Zealand.
-In both cases, the authors supplemented survey data with an extensive suite of bioclimatic data and remote sensing data.
+The authors supplemented both datasets with an extensive suite of bioclimatic data and remote sensing data.

-In both cases, the authors used the XGBoost approach to produce high-resolution, vegetation maps effectively separating vegetation classes with higher accuracy than other mapping projects.
+In both cases, the authors used the XGBoost approach to produce high-resolution vegetation maps, effectively separating vegetation classes with higher accuracy than other mapping projects.